 - FID = ESRI assigned unique number (which we do not use) for each polygon. - Shape = ESRI assigned feature type = "polygon". - coreID = unique number assigned to each core.
-Note, each lentic core is assigned a unique coreID regardless of whether it is contiguous with a lotic core. - systemName = name of the ecological system group (lake or pond) as given in the ecological systems map.
+Note, each lentic core is assigned a unique coreID regardless of whether it is contiguous with a lotic core. - area = area (hectares) of the corresponding core.